HugoPfeffer/bookinfo-deploy/service-mesh-demo/README.md

 ---

-## Use the GUIDE.md to guide you through the demo.
+## Use the <a href="https://github.com/HugoPfeffer/bookinfo-deploy/blob/main/service-mesh-demo/GUIDE.md">GUIDE.md</a> to guide you through the demo.